Let’s look at swing trading and day trading, the differences between them, and which style of trading is a better fit

 Swing traders can be very active, trading multiple positions and thus opening and closing different trades throughout the week, or they may focus on only a couple of assets, having an entry or exit signal only once or twice every couple of weeks.

 Here’s an example of a swing trade.
 This swing trade was held for about 2 months and captured a profit of 115%.
 The initial risk on the trade was 7% (meaning if the stock dropped 7% after entering, close it).
-This stock was published in the Swing Trading Watchlists posted in the Stock Market Analysis section each week (when applicable).
+This stock was published on the Swing Trading Stock Watchlist which is usually updated every one to three weeks.
 It is based on the daily chart.

 To learn how to swing trade stocks like this, the Complete Method Stock Swing Trading Course shows you how.

 Some swing traders open and close trades during the day, actively watching for trade triggers to enter and exit.
 Other swing traders, like myself, look through charts after the market closes and place trades when the market is closed.
 The orders are executed the next day if the market moves to the order price.